jatinacharya377/NewsSphere/README.md

 - *Hilt*: Dependency Injection library for simplifying DI setup in Android apps.
 - *Retrofit*: Retrofit is a type-safe HTTP client used to interact with REST APIs.
 - *Room Database*: Local database solution for persistent storage.
-# Explananation of the archritecture and Design choices
+# Explananation of the architecture and Design choices
 ## Architecture
 The app follows a MVVM (Model-View-ViewModel) design pattern, which helps in separating concerns and ensures the code remains maintainable, testable, and scalable.
 - *Model*: This consists of the data layer, including the data models, the network API interface (using Retrofit), and the Room Database for local storage.